 Before joining ACS, Macauley was a consultant specializing in class action settlements, a policy attorney at NARAL Pro-Choice America, executive director of a legal services nonprofit that served DC residents, and a criminal prosecutor in California.

 Macauley received her J.D. from George Washington University and her B.A. in political science with a concentration in American government from the University of Washington.
 She is a member of the District of Columbia Bar and an inactive member of the State Bar of California.
-She lives in Maryland with her husband, young daughter, and two energetic rescue dogs.
+She lives in Thousand Oaks, California with her husband, young daughter, and two energetic rescue dogs.